-In the results section, I present the results for each hypothesis tested in the present study.
+I tested the hypotheses in this study by performing a one-tailed t-test for measure differences.
+I also calculated the effect size for each hypothesis.
+In this section, I present the test results for each hypothesis.

-H1: Participants who receive MST training will report higher levels of media fit behavior than participants who do not.
+H1.
+Participants who receive MST training will report higher levels of media-fit behavior than will participants who do not receive this training.

 A one-tailed t-test revealed a significant difference between the two groups (t = 2.32, p = .011).
-Participants who received training reported significantly higher levels of media fit behavior (M = 5.53, SD = 1.07) than participants who did not receive training (M = 4.95, SD = 1.08).
-I also calculated effect size for each hypothesis.
-There was a medium effect size for hypothesis 1 (d = .52).
+That is, participants who received training reported significantly higher levels of media-fit behavior (M = 5.53, SD = 1.07) than did participants who did not receive training (M = 4.95, SD = 1.08).
+There was a medium effect size for H1 (d = .52).
 Cohen (1992) provides general guidelines for interpreting effect size: small (d = .2), medium (d = .5), and large (d = .8).
-Therefore, hypothesis 1 is supported with a medium effect.
+Therefore, H1 was supported with a medium effect.

 This finding suggests that students who received training were more considerate of media capabilities, which increased their ability to appropriately match media to communication tasks.
 Additionally, it suggests that the training sessions were effective at influencing behavior over an extended period of time.

-H2: Participants who receive MST training will communicate more than participants who do not.
+H2.
+Participants who receive MST training will communicate more than will participants who do not receive this training.

 A one-tailed t-test revealed a significant difference between the two groups for communication quantity (t = 2.70, p = .004).
-Participants who received training communicated significantly more (M = 14.83, SD = 6.64) than groups who did not receive training (M = 9.67, SD = 9.44).
+That is, participants who received training communicated significantly more (M = 14.83, SD = 6.64) than did those who did not receive training (M = 9.67, SD = 9.44).
 The effect size for communication quantity was medium to large (d = .61).
-Hypothesis 2 is supported with a medium to large effect.
+Thus, H2 was supported with a medium to large effect.

-This finding suggests that those who received training may have altered their communication behavior by choosing to use more than one medium for a single task, as suggested by Daft and Lengel (2008).
+This finding suggests that those who received training may have altered their communication behavior by choosing to use more than one medium for a single task, as Daft and Lengel (1984) suggested.

-H3a: Participants who receive MST training will report higher levels of group discussion quality than participants who do not.
+H3a.
+Participants who receive MST training will report higher levels of group discussion quality than will participants who do not receive this training.

 A one-tailed t-test revealed a significant difference between the two groups for group discussion quality (t = 1.933, p = .02).
-Participants who received training reported significantly higher levels of group discussion quality (M = 5.91, SD = .62) than participants who did not receive training (M = 5.58, SD = .85).
+That is, participants who received training reported significantly higher levels of group discussion quality (M = 5.91, SD = .62) than did participants who did not receive training (M = 5.58, SD = .85).
 The effect size for group discussion quality was medium (d = .45).
-Hypothesis 3a is supported with a medium effect.
+H3a, then, was supported with a medium effect.

-This finding is particularly important as it suggests that MST training extends beyond altering behavior and into team outcomes.
-Specifically, the finding suggests participants who effectively used media were also more satisfied with their team discussions.
-It’s significant to note that students weren’t trained in discussion management.
-Therefore, the finding suggests that appropriate media use may have a significant influence on perceptions of the actual message itself.
+This finding is particularly important because it suggests that MST training not only alters behavior, it affects team outcomes.
+Specifically, the finding suggests that participants who effectively used media were also more satisfied with their team discussions.
+Because students were not trained in discussion management, this finding suggests that appropriate media use may have a significant influence on perceptions of the actual message itself.

-H3b: Participants who receive MST training will report higher levels of appropriateness than participants who do not.
+H3b.
+Participants who receive MST training will report higher levels of communication appropriateness than will participants who do not receive this training.

 A one-tailed t-test revealed no significant difference between the two groups for appropriateness (t = 1.43, p = .078).
-While participants who received training reported higher levels of appropriateness (M = 6.37, SD = .43) than participants who did not receive training (M = 6.19, SD = .64), this difference was not statistically significant.
-Thus, hypothesis 3b was not supported.
-MST training, therefore, may not have been a factor in appropriate communication.
+Although participants who received training reported higher levels of appropriateness (M = 6.37, SD = .43) than did participants who did not receive training (M = 6.19, SD = .64), this difference was not statistically significant.
+Thus, H3b was not supported.
+MST training, therefore, might not be a factor in appropriate communication.

-H3c: Participants who receive MST training will report higher levels of richness than participants who do not.
+H3c.
+Participants who receive MST training will report higher levels of communication richness than will participants who do not receive this training.